Calderdale Corridor Improvement Programmes Phase 1

 Hi In response to your answer to our earlier question about the junction of new road and commercial street, you have not answered our query about entering and exiting our drive which is at this junction, nor are we reassured that the proposal will not worsen the pollution right outside our house.
 We believe traffic lights will inevitably increase standing traffic outside the house and it is not clear where the lights or the crossing points themselves will be placed - this will impact where the traffic will be held during red light periods.
 Your response references "the designs currently being presented" - what are these designs, and where exactly will new elements be positioned?
 We asked to see evidence that the scheme will reduce pollution but this has not been provided.
 Of particular importance to us is the effect on our own family.
 Without this evidence we have to assume that at our very local level (our house and those of our immediate neighbours) , the air quality impact will be negative.
 Please provide your evidence which should include numbers of vehicles passing and stationery at all points of the junction in the current situation and your estimates of what these will be in the future - as well as the basis on which these estimates are made.
 The proposals are to remove lights in commercial areas and add them in residential areas.
 Even if lights are timed to help traffic flows in off peak areas, we are not convinced that this will not cause standing traffic on the other non green sides that currently waits a moment or two only at the give way.
 In the circumstances we formally object to the proposals as they stand and look forward to your responses.
 Many thanks

-bettyandmartha asked over 5 years ago
+bettyandmartha asked about 6 years ago

 The designs presented at the public consultation are feasibility design only and specific locations of street furniture including traffic signals would be determined at a later design stage.
 However it can be confirmed that traffic signal locations will not impact residential access and be located to maximise available footway width.
 Driveways close to the signals can be provided with ‘Keep Clear’ marking to prevent blocking.